• Conflict investigations at labor board test limits of White House ethics pledge

 For Emanuel, who practiced law in California for decades before joining the board, the NLRB seat was supposed to be a career capstone.
 Instead, it may prove to be a cautionary tale for other prominent lawyers up for jobs inside the Beltway.

 Ring, the board’s newest member, is hoping to avoid the spotlight.
-His firm has represented companies such as Boeing, Amazon, J.P.
+His former professional life included representing companies such as Boeing, Amazon, J.P.
 Morgan Chase, and Pfizer.